 To use a quick start template or to add a OneSignal Cloud App template, complete the following steps:

-- Go to Creatives > Cloud App.
+- Go to Templates > Cloud App.

 - Complete one of the following actions: